 - Specify the weakest possible Constraint Set values.
 OBs that can be executed under a broad range of conditions are easier to schedule.
 In particular, if photometry is needed of a field, it is normally sufficient to obtain a short integration under photometric conditions (transparency = PHO) and carry out the rest of the integration with OBs having a transparency = CLR constraint.

 The easiest and recommended way to prepare the OBs for VIRCAM on VISTA is to first run the Survey Area Definition Tool (SADT) to generate the list of central coordinates of pointings for each tile, together with the ancillary information about the available guide stars and active optics (aO) stars.
 In particular, for surveys that are using tile patterns with three or six offsets, the use of SADT is mandatory.
 It is recommended to use SADT even in cases where only a single pawprint is observed per OB - for that tile1 template should be used.

-In the Phase 2 Proposal Preparation version 3 (P2PP3) the user defines the template OB, or alternatively, if necessary, the template container (group, time-link or concatenation of OBs) with its sub-structure, and selects all the parameters relevant for the survey (templates for acquisition and observation, filter(s), exposure times, jittering strategy, observing constraints, and OB execution time windows and priorities), except the target coordinates.
+With the web-tool p2 the user defines the template OB, or alternatively, if necessary, the template container (group, time-link or concatenation of OBs) with its sub-structure, and selects all the parameters relevant for the survey (templates for acquisition and observation, filter(s), exposure times, jittering strategy, observing constraints, and OB execution time windows and priorities), except the target coordinates.
 The output of SADT, the survey definition file in XML format, is then imported to the template OB or container.
 This action duplicates the OBs (and containers) and supplies the information about pointing coordinates, guide stars and aO stars, and so automatically generates the OBs ready for execution.